Press & media

 StructureIndependent and founder-owned, with no outside investment.

 ModelFree for homeowners, always.
-Trades start free (Starter plan, first 3 months) then pay a flat fee from £30/month, with no per-lead charges, no bidding wars, no contracts, and a cap of three trades per job.
+Free for tradespeople throughout 2026 while the platform launches; from January 2027 trades pay a flat fee from £30/month, with no per-lead charges, no bidding wars, no contracts, and a cap of three trades per job.

 Coverage19 trade categories across all 11 NI council areas and 58 towns, from Belfast to Bushmills.